 Here is an example of a typical family.
-Mother, father, and three siblings.
-All different, all opinionated, and all with varying approaches to wealth creation.
+Mother, father, three siblings.
+All different, all opinionated, all with varying approaches to wealth creation.

 Wealth transfer is not just about what the giver of wealth wants.
-It understands the impact of wealth transfer on the next generation and what it will do to their lives.
-To understand the effect, you need to know who they are in terms of talents, motivations, financial personality, and capabilities.
+It is understanding the impact of wealth transfer on the next generation and what it will do to their lives.
+To understand the impact, you need to know who they are in terms of talents, motivations, financial personality and capabilities.

 Therefore, to be effective, these conversations must be two-way.
-What has seemed a successful approach to growing wealth from the parents' perspective may seem like they need to be more in line with the next generation.
-Generation X and Millennials revealing individual financial personalities will drive these open conversations.
+What has seemed a successful approach to growing wealth from the parents' perspective may seem out of step with the next generation.
+With Generation X and Millennials revealing individual financial personalities will drive these open conversations.

 The conversations need to be based on transparency to build trust.
-While the older generations might have valued their financial privacy, with the next generation, there are some new variables to consider as they seem to talk about everything.
-They are socially conscience, and their form of communication is social media and digital channels, so sitting down and having a face-to-face conversation might prove tricky for all parties.
-Still, it is essential to maintain the wealth transfer process.
+While the older generations might have valued their financial privacy, with the next generation there are some new variables to consider as they seem to talk about everything.
+They are socially conscience, their form of communication is social media and digital channels, so sitting down having a face to face conversation might prove tricky for all parties but is essential to avoid derailing the wealth transfer process.